dtsioni/raritan_sinatra/README.md

     * user_id is chrome user id
 * Attempts to match professor name with preexisting professors
 * Will create a new professor if that professor isn't found
-* Status 400 if any of the params are malformed
+* Status 400 if any of the params are invalid
 * Status 501 if there is an ambiguity in professor name
 * Status 201 if a new score is created
 * Status 200 if the user already voted for this professor, and their old score is updated
-* Returns a success message
+* Returns a message explaining the status code

 ### GET /:school/:department/professors
 * Returns a list of all professors in the given department, in the format:
   { professors: ["...", "..."] }
+* Status 400 if any params aren't valid
+* Status 200 on success
+* Returns a message explaining the status code

 ### GET /:school/departments
 * Returns a list of all the departments in the given school, in the format:
   { departments: ["...", "..."] }
+* Status 400 if the school name is invalid
+* Status 200 on success
+* Returns a message explaining the status code